omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Dataset Description

 The dataset provides detailed information on Olympic competitors and their performances over a span of 120 years.
-Each instance in the dataset corresponds to an country and year competing in an Olympic event.
+Each instance in the dataset corresponds to a country and year competing in an Olympic event.
 The dataset contains the following key attributes:

 - **Country**: The team or country the athlete represents
 - **Year**: The year of the Olympic Games
-- **GDP**: The GDP of the country
 - **Medal**: The medal the country won (Gold, Silver, Bronze, or NA if no medal)
-- **Population**: The population of the country

 ## Goals